psoloway/puppetlabs-tomcat/README.md

 #####`address`

-*Optional.* Specifies a TCP/IP address to listen on for the shutdown command.
+Specifies a TCP/IP address to listen on for the shutdown command.
 Maps to the [address XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes).
+Valid options: a string.
+Default: undef.

 #####`address_ensure`